 There are many ways to trade.
-It is not important which trading method we choose as long as it works for us.
+It is not essential which trading method we choose as long as it works for us.

-My own method comes under the general name of ‘Price Action’.
-Simply, this requires the ability to read raw chart information and can be used on all timeframes.
+My method comes under the general name of ‘Price Action.’
+Simply, this requires the ability to read raw chart information on all timeframes.
 Here’s a couple of charts: can you tell the timeframe?

 The top chart is a daily candlestick chart of Gold, and the bottom chart is a 15-minute candlestick chart of Silver.
-The point being that it is not possible to see a difference in these charts without the timeframe along the bottom.
-Price Action works similarly for all timeframes.
+The point is that it is not possible to see a difference in these charts without the timeframe on the bottom.
+Price Action works similarly for all timelines.

-It is good, however, to ground ourselves on a certain timeframe and use only the neighbouring timeframes for clarification.
-For instance, if I were to use a daily chart to find a trade then I may venture to a weekly chart for guidance and possibly to the 4-hour, or even 1-hour chart, for final confirmation.
+It is good, however, to ground ourselves on a specific timeframe and use only the neighbouring timelines for clarification.
+For instance, if I were to use a daily chart to find a trade, then I may venture to a weekly chart for guidance and possibly to the 4-hour, or even 1-hour chart, for final confirmation.
 But probably no lower.
-Equally, if I were trading from a 5-minute chart then the 15-minute, or possible the 1-minute, chart may provide some price clarification.
+Equally, if I were trading from a 5-minute chart, then the 30-minute or as low as the 1-minute chart may provide some price clarification.

-On another point, the distinctive parts of Price Action are: firstly, knowing the meaning behind each of the candlesticks …yes, they individually tell a story and the greater the timeframe the more defined is the story.
+On another point, the distinctive parts of Price Action are: firstly, knowing the meaning behind each of the candlesticks.
+Yes, they individually tell a story and the higher the timeframe the more defined is the story.
 Secondly, and more importantly, is the need for context – that is the story that is told by a stream of candlesticks.
-We may take a trade based purely on context but we would never take a trade based only on the distinction of a single candlestick.
-Too many trading methods and seminars base their teachings primarily on the story a single candlestick tells, where the real ability is in reading the stream, the context.
+We may take a trade based purely on context, but we would never make a deal based only on the distinction of a single candlestick.
+Too many trading methods and seminars find their teachings primarily on the story a unique candlestick tells, where the real ability is in reading the stream, the context.